Upgraded Early Warning Radars (UEWR)

 Thule Air Base, Greenland (Denmark)

 The Thule Ballistic Missile Early Warning Radar System (Thule BMEWR) is located at Thule Air Base in northwestern Greenland.
 Thule AB is the northernmost installation of the U.S. Department of Defense and is 750 miles north of the Arctic Circle, and 947 miles south of the North Pole.
 Positioned between Europe and North America, Thule AB is in a strategic location to monitor and track ground-launched ballistic missile threats on trajectories over the North Pole from countries such as Russia or North Korea, and submarine-launched missiles from the Arctic and North Atlantic Oceans.
 The Thule BMEWR is a 2-faced phased array radar and is operated by the 12th Space Warning Squadron.
+In December of 2016, the Air Force awarded Raytheon Integrated Defense Systems a $40 million contract to modify the Upgraded Early Warning Radar station on Thule Air Base.

 - March 2011: U.S. defense contractor, Raytheon, completed all system requirements and testing of the UEWR system.